SonarSource/SonarTS/sonarts-core/docs/rules/no-try-promise.md

 An exception (including `reject`) thrown by a promise will not be caught be a nesting `try` block, due to the asynchronous nature of execution.
 Instead, use `catch` method of `Promise` or wrap it inside `await` expression.

+Rule reports `try-catch` statements containing nothing else but call(s) to a function returning `Promise` (thus it's less likely that `catch` is intended to catch something else than `Promise` rejection).

 ## Noncompliant Code Example

 ```typescript